dnl-blkv/simple-php-enum/README.md

 ```

 ## Checking Existence of Names and Ordinals
-If you wish to check whether or not certain enum type has a name or an ordinal, there are methods allowing you to easily do so:
+If you wish to check whether or not certain enum type has a given name or ordinal, there are methods allowing you to easily do so:
 ```
 var_dump(BeerEnum::isNameDefined('STOUT')) // Outputs "bool(true)";
 var_dump(BeerEnum::isNameDefined('VODKA')) // Outputs "bool(false)";